McCartneyAC/ShinyABA/README.md

 - [X] Add a news page for ABA news.
 - [ ] Write an "About" Page
 - [X] Add correlation matrix
-- [ ] Talk to Jenna about what kinds of data analysis she and Kim do regularly.
+- [X] Talk to Jenna about what kinds of data analysis she and Kim do regularly.
+-         it's IEP goals, % accurate, every day over the quarter.
-- [ ] What are the variables?
+- [x] What are the variables?
 How are the data structured?
 What do reports look like?
 - [ ] Master Markdown Report Generation and implement.
 - [x] put up on the web.